 - How might we design more equitable transitions into our programs from secondary schools, migration, military, prisons, and other institutions?

 - What methods from within and beyond our field can we employ to interrogate the structural and systemic issues impacting our work?
-How might we employ them to more critically, systemically, and productively reflect on, then counteract our personal, programmatic, and institutional complicity in education violence?
+How might we employ them to more critically, systemically, and productively reflect on the future of WPA?

 - What is WPA-GO/graduate students’ role in establishing, developing, and maintaining a sustainably inclusive pipeline to the CWPA/the WPA field?
 And what does inclusive mentoring look like?

-- What lessons can we apply from the struggle for racial injustice to address other injustices that affect our writing programs (sexism, ableism, nativism, homophobia, transphobia), and vice versa?
+- How do we address other injustices that affect our writing programs (sexism, ableism, nativism, homophobia, transphobia), and vice versa?
 What intersectional cross-movement coalitions can we build?

-If you have any questions in the meantime, please contact one the following members of the steering committee:
+If you have any questions, please contact one of the following members of the Executive Board:

-For scholarship enquiries or any other general queries about the conference or CWPA, contact Susan: email@example.com .
+For scholarship enquiries or any other general queries about the conference or CWPA, contact Susan Thomas, CWPA President: email@example.com

 Carter-Tod, S. (2020).
 Administrating while black: Negotiating the emotional labor of an African American WPA.
 In C. A. Wooten, J. Babb, K. M. Costello, & K Navickas (Eds)., The things we carry: Strategies for recognizing and negotiating emotional Labor in writing program administration (pp. 197-214).
 UP Colorado.